intarchboard/draft-iab-nemops-workshop-report/draft-iab-nemops-workshop-report.md

 {{KELLER}} shared Deutsche Telekom’s perspective, emphasizing that while YANG performs well for provisioning, it currently falls short in providing the operational stability required for validation.
 Achieving fully closed-loop automated and autonomous networking will require a greater focus on observability, particularly through advancements in streaming telemetry.

+{{JIMENEZ}} discussed the challenges associated with the SDN Transport Automation Platform, including issues with data streaming, scalability, diverse models, and mechanisms to secure the network management protocols.
+The presentation also emphasized how advancements in AI and machine learning, along with the potential adaptation of protocols designed for constrained environments, could drive the next evolution in network management.

 ### Survey

 ### Discussion